aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 information in the database (i.e. every time you will execute the script, you will create another StructureData, another KpointsData, ...).
-In fact, you already have the opportunity to re-use an already existing structure.[7]
+In fact, you already have the opportunity to re-use an already existing structure [#f1]_.
 Use therefore a combination of the bash command ``verdi data structure list`` and of the shell command ``load_node()`` to get an object representing the structure created earlier.